yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

   - `--force`: Overwrite the destination file directly if it exists, without showing the confirmation dialog.

-- rename: Rename a file or directory.
+- rename: Rename a file or directory; Or batch rename if multiple files are selected (`$EDITOR` is used to edit the filenames by default).

   - `--force`: Overwrite the destination file directly if it exists, without showing the confirmation dialog.
   - `--cursor`: Specify the cursor position of the renaming input box.